Project Information

 Project Purpose:

-The purpose of this project is to permit and build a natural gas pipeline through the Sabine National Forest along with multiple drilling well pads (both on forest and private lands) in order to drill approximately 15 wells to develop the BLM minerals that Silver Hill Energy has leased in the area.
+The purpose of this project is to permit and build a natural gas trunk pipeline through the Sabine National Forest along with four drilling well pads on USFS land, located over Bureau of Land Management mineral leases in order to develop the BLM minerals that Silver Hill Energy has leased in the area.

 Project Description: